 REGISTRATION WITH INTERNATIONAL TRAVEL REGISTRY

-All WSU students participating in University-approved not-for-credit international education and/or business activities are required to register prior to departure in accordance with the procedures outlined below.
+All WSU students for whom this policy applies are required to register prior to departure in accordance with the procedures outlined below.
+See "Applicability" above.

 WSU colleges, departments, faculty, and staff affiliated with such activities are responsible for ensuring that students document their travel plans through the online International Travel Registry.